 The Cabanyal district (also known as Cabañal) is one of Valencia’s best-known seaside neighbourhoods.

 The Central Market is a display of Valencia's modernist architecture.
 With construction dating back to 1914, the building has been recently refurbished, displaying an impressive entry and colourful ceramic tiles.

-Enjoy a guided visit to the market with a local chef on our Valencia Paella Cooking Class.
+Enjoy a guided visit to the market with a local chef on our Valencia Market Visit and Paella Class.

 The Lonja de la Seda - or Silk Exchange - is listed as a World Heritage Site by UNESCO and is one of the most famous gothic monuments in Europe.

 Valencia has plenty of culture on offer, among which many of the highlights are its great museums.

 If you enjoy immersing yourself in art, history, customs and culture, then you’ll love the museums featured here.
 If you are travelling with your family, the Science Museum is a great option for the kids.